Published by: Ingrid King. Last Updated on: February 6, 2023 by Crystal Uys

 Write down all your favorite memories of your cat.
 You may think you’re not going to forget, but time has a way of blurring memories.
 Writing things down while they’re still fresh in your mind preserves these special moments.
 Feebee died twelve years ago, and whenever I go back to read what I wrote shortly after he passed away, it brings back memories of things he used to do that I had long forgotten.

 Make a donation to your favorite shelter or rescue group in your cat’s memory

 Sponsor a shelter cat in your cat’s memory.
 Donate to the group you adopated your cat from.
 Some shelters will even provide a memorial stone or plaque with your cat’s name.

 If you enjoy a particular kind of arts and crafts, consider creating a project in your cat’s memory.
 When Virginia, my first office cat at the animal hospital died, the entire hospital staff spent an evening creating mosaic memory stones.
 We made one for Virginia, and three more for other hospital cats who had gone before her.
 We placed the stones in the hospital’s front garden.
 Working on the stones together as we shared memories of the cats was a wonderful healing experience for everyone.

 Create a special memorial space in your home

 Gather some of your cat’s favorite toys and display them in a pretty basked in a spot that was meaningful to your cat.
 Find a special urn for your cat’s ashes.
 I have all my departed cats’ ashes on the dresser in my bedroom.
-There something very comforting to me to see them just before I go to bed each night, and when I first wake up each morning.
+There is something very comforting to me to see them just before I go to bed each night, and when I first wake up each morning.

 Ultimately, the best memorial is the one that has the most meaning for you.